Optical disc recording technologies: Buffer underrun protection

-Yamaha SafeBurn

-SafeBurn is a proprietary technology for buffer underrun protection developed by Yamaha Corporation.
+A number of manufacturers have developed proprietary technologies to prevent buffer underruns, including Sanyo (BURN-Proof), Asus (FlextraLink), Sony (Power Burn) and Yamaha (SafeBurn).

 Packet writing

 Packet writing is a technology that allows optical discs to be used in a similar manner to a floppy disk.
 Packet writing can be used both with once-writeable media and rewriteable media.
 Several competing and incompatible packet writing disk formats have been developed, including DirectCD and InCD.
 The standardized formats for packet writing are the Universal Disk Format in the plain, VAT, and spared builds.

 Simulated writing

 Using the simulated writing or simulated burning feature of optical disc authoring software, the writing process will be simulated, which means that the disc spins and the laser moves as if on an actual writing process, but without any data being recorded to the disc.

 This feature allows for observing the writing speeds and patterns (e.g. constant angular velocity, constant linear velocity and P-CAV and Z-CLV variants) with different writing speed settings and testing the highest capacity of an individual disc that would be achievable using overburning.

 This feature is standardized on CD-R, CD-RW, DVD-R and DVD-RW, but not on DVD+R and DVD+RW, on which only Plextor optical drives support simulated writing so far.